 Permanent life insurance is life insurance that lasts your entire life.
 As long as you pay your premiums, your beneficiary will be paid a benefit when you die.
 Permanent life insurance also comes with an investment element, which accrues value as you invest over and above your regular premiums.
-The exact way this investment account works differs between different types of permanent life insurance, but they are both similar to investing in RRSPs.
+This investment account works differently between types of permanent life insurance, but they are both similar to investing in RRSPs.

 To be clear, we’re only talking about permanent life insurance in this article, as term life insurance doesn’t offer tax-sheltered savings.

 Compare quotes from Canada's top life insruance companies for free

 Similarities between RRSPs and life insurance

 RRSPs share several similarities, though most of these similarities are restricted to the investment portion of a permanent life insurance policy.
 The main similarity is that both offer tax-sheltered (or tax deferred) growth.